sauravmishra1710/shadcn-ui/README.md

 ```
 The command above will add the Button component to your project under the project structure
 <img width="492" alt="image" src="https://github.com/user-attachments/assets/b57a25d2-df3c-41b6-b503-cfacbcd9ab23" />

+The installed code for the components in the image can be found in the [components/ui directory within the src directory](https://github.com/sauravmishra1710/shadcn-ui/tree/main/experiments-with-shadcn-ui/src/components/ui).

+Taking for example the button.jsx, we see that the complete source code for the element is downloaded & now resides within the project folder giving the developer complete ownership of it.